SamuelGong/Lotto/README.md

 selection algorithms, Lotto **slightly increases the duration** of each training round by less than 10% while achieving **comparable or even better time-to-accuracy** performance.

-We will publicize more details following the IP protection period.

 ## Support